 “Conquest of the Autobots begins with control of the sky!”
 I think perhaps that’s where he went off to?
 Disappearing in vast numbers, this 40,000 mph space-faring jet must be hiding out on Junkion.
 Without the instructions, you’d likely never know, but, it converts into a devastating battle station.
 The Action Masters don’t get a lot of love but Gutcruncher is one of the better ones.

 #3 Scourge Targetmaster

 “Desolation follows in my trail.”
 He has an extreme hatred of the Autobots and is partnered with the Nebulan Fracus whose temper is unequaled.
 As the leader of the Sweeps, this Decepticon tracker somehow took a wrong turn.
 Where this hunter destroyer ended up no one knows.
 Worse his Nebulan’s legs frequently break.
 If you find one of these, leave the Nebulan be.
 He’s temperamental.

 #2 Battlefield Headquarters

 “Keeps the peace on land and in the air!”
 Full-Barrel and Overflow use size and power to destroy any Decepticon foolish enough to get in their way.
-The tractor trailer separates to make two rather unconvincing space craft.
+The tractor-trailer separates to make two rather unconvincing space craft.
 They also combine to make a suborbital space station.
 Perhaps that’s where they went off too?
-Not only are they MIA after 25 years, those that have survived are frequently in need of repair.
-As with most white Transformers, they have a tendency to yellow.
+Not only are they MIA after 25 years, but those that have survived are also frequently in need of repair.
+As with most white Transformers, they tend to be yellow.
 Additionally, as with all the Micromasters, they tend to have rusty push pins on the wheels.
 Finding a nice one isn’t always easy.
 Learn how to restore your yellowed figures here.